-In developing new structures to strengthen our corporate governance system, on June 25, 2019, a new corporate form was selected consisting of a company with three statutory-committee, clearly separating management functions and supervisory, oversight and auditing functions.
-In the past, directors supervised the execution of important business operations as well as the duties of individual directors, but the change in structure to a company with three statutory committees has separated execution from supervision.
-Those with the newly established executive officer role are responsible for the execution of business operations, while members of the Board of Directors focus on supervision of their assigned duties.
+In line with the June 2019 transition to a company with three statutory committees, we separated management functions and supervisory, oversight and auditing functions, making executive officers responsible for the execution of business operations, while members of the Board of Directors focus on supervision of their assigned duties.
 This has improved the transparency of the decision-making process and also made business execution speedier and more flexible.
-Furthermore, by increasing the number of outside directors to a majority of the board, we are working to reflect a diversity of viewpoints into our management and strengthen our supervision function still further.
+Furthermore, by increasing the number of outside directors to a majority of the board, we are working to reflect a diversity of viewpoints in our management and further strengthen the supervision function.
 The Board of Directors has established three committees: the Nomination Committee, which decides on candidates for director positions; the Compensation Committee, which sets compensation for directors and executive officers; and the Audit Committee, which audits the business execution of directors, executive officers, and those with similar responsibilities.
-Outside directors make up more than half of each committee, and play a leading role in the Nomination and Compensation Committees.
-This ensures healthy governance, with supervision, oversight and auditing by the Board of Directors and other corporate bodies heightening the effectiveness of our structures in terms of internal controls, compliance and risk management.
+Outside directors make up more than half of each committee, and play a leading role in the Nomination and Compensation

+Committees.
+This ensures healthy governance, oversight and auditing by the Board of Directors and other corporate bodies heightening the effectiveness of our structures in terms of internal controls, compliance and risk management.
 Officers and employees, including executive officers, will sincerely respond to this supervision, oversight and auditing.
 In addition, we announce clear management targets and policies to all stakeholders and disclose our performance promptly with a high degree of transparency.